Breakfast daily, 7 lunches, 7 three-course dinners including a special farewell dinner in Monteverde

 Our morning TOUR of this magnificent highlands city, known for its 16th-century Spanish Colonial architecture, includes lively Plaza Mayor, flanked by the impressive Catedral de San José and Palace of the Capitanes Generales.
-We also see the ruins of churches and monasteries, some with hidden underground passages destroyed by the earthquake of 1776, and take a tour of a JADE FACTORY.
+We also see the ruins of churches and monasteries, some with hidden underground passages destroyed by the earthquake of 1776.
+You’ll also tour a local JADE FACTORY.

 Today, reach the whitewashed highland town of Chichicastenango to visit the colorful, open-air INDIAN MARKET and the Catholic CHURCH OF SANTO TOMÁS to witness ancient Mayan ceremonies that have long been practiced there.
 Continue to the shores of Lake Atitlán, surrounded by volcanoes and indigenous villages.

 This morning, CRUISE across Lake Atitlán.
 Visit the Indian village of SANTIAGO ATITLÁN and meet the Tzutuhil people, one of Guatemala’s indigenous tribes.
-This afternoon, head back to Guatemala City for your Guatemalan farewell dinner.
+This afternoon, head back to Guatemala City for an included dinner.

 Fly to San José where you will be met by your Tour Director, who will help you check into your hotel.